Do multivitamins have side effects? The answer is a little more complicated than a strict yes or no.

 Still, if you decide to consume a common multivitamin, you have to check the additives (which often contain dozens of ingredients that a layperson wouldn’t know about) to see what the potential side effects are.

-How Feel Minimizes the Chance of Side Effects
+How Feel Minimises the Chance of Side Effects

 We wanted to create a multivitamin without side effects, so we created Feel.
 It’s a multivitamin that only contains what you need without any of the unnecessary ingredients.